syaycili/meetuptoteamup/README.md

 # MeetupToTeamup.com

-MeetupToTeamup.com is an open-source online platform that helps users find team members, form teams, and collaborate on projects.
+MeetupToTeamup.com is an open-source platform designed to facilitate team building and project collaboration.
+The website offers essential user management features, including registration, login, and password change.
+Users can create team listings, specifying categories and names, and join teams with participant limits to ensure optimal productivity.
+The platform also provides real-time messaging capabilities within teams, promoting seamless communication and collaboration among team members.

 ## Technologies Used